 Table of contents

-Server Side Tracking: the full explanation
+Server Side Tagging: the full explanation

 server side tagging

-What is Server Side Tracking?
+What is Server Side Tagging?

-The benefits of Server Side Tracking
+The Benefits of Server Side Tagging

 • More data at your disposal

-• GDPR proof
+• AVG proof

 • Faster website